 Broadly, I am interested in developing computational methods to enhance our understanding of evolutionary processes.
 In particular, I am eager to advance techniques for Bayesian phylogenetic inference.

-Bayesian phylogenetic inference involves sampling parameters for the evolutionary model according to their probability given the data.
-This sampling is usually done with the Markov chain Monte Carlo (MCMC) algorithm.
-We can imagine a frictionless skatepark where each point in the park corresponds to a particular set of parameter values for our model.
-Specifically, we will design it such that parameter values with high probability map to points in the park with low elevation.
+To understand how sampling algorithms work, we can imagine a frictionless skatepark where every position represents a phylogenetic tree (both its topology and branch lengths).
+Specifically, we will design the park such that trees with high probability correspond to positions with low elevation.
 Then the MCMC algorithm looks like a random walk that moves through the park very slowly, thus making it an inefficient sampler.